stogoh/network-mapper/README.md

 npm install network-mapper
 ```

-This package requires that [Nmap](https://nmap.org/) installed and available to the node application.
+This package requires that [Nmap](https://nmap.org/) is installed and available to the node application.

 ## Features